What makes a wine vegan? Ask Decanter

 Wine bars and retailers have started to market some wines as vegan friendly in response to the growth of veganism in several countries, including the UK and US.
 According to The Vegan Society, 600,000 people in the UK were vegan in 2019, compared to 150,000 in 2014.

 ‘Veganuary‘ is increasingly part of the New Year calendar, slotting into the post-festive detox trend.
-In January 2019, 250,000 people signed up to take part in the UK, according to The Vegan Society.
+For January 2021, a record 500,00 people have signed up to take part in the UK, according to The Vegan Society – double that of 2019.

 It is often some traditional fining agents that can make a wine unsuitable for vegans.